JuliaRegistries/General/NAMING_GUIDELINES.md

      * `LibABC`

 7. Avoid naming a package closely to an existing package
      * `Websocket` is too close to `WebSockets` and can be confusing to users.
-Rather use a new name such as `SimpleWebsockets`.
+Rather use a new name such as `ConcurrentWebsockets` that is descriptive of what distinguishes the package.

 8. Avoid using a distinctive name that is already in use in a well known, unrelated project.
      * Don't use the names `Tkinter.jl`, `TkinterGUI.jl`, etc. for a package that is unrelated